Contexter/aws-cli-cloudformation-github-actions/README.md

 1. Start with **[Introduction to Git and GitHub](aws-cli-cloudformation-github-actions/tutorials/01-introduction-to-git-and-github.md)** to set up Git and learn the basic commands to interact with GitHub repositories.

 2. Follow through the tutorials sequentially for a comprehensive learning experience.

----

-This updated `README.md` should now correctly link to the tutorial files based on the current directory structure of your repository.
-Let me know if there are any other issues!